Ashrd3/aws-ec2/README.md

 Allow HTTP (port 80) traffic from your IP or temporarily 0.0.0.0/0 for testing.

-View Your Webpage
+View Webpage

-Navigate to your EC2 public IP in a browser to see the live page.
+Navigate to EC2 public IP in a browser to see the live page.

 Notes